 Pepper plants are popular in home gardens because you get a lot of bang for your buck.
 The plants have a compact and neat upright growth habit, and they take up very little space for the amount of fruits they bear.
 Peppers are available in nearly every color and size, and from super sweet to fiery HOT!
 There is even a scale, called the Scoville Scale, to classify the heat intensity of different varieties of hot peppers.

 Peppers are versatile in the kitchen.
 They can be served on raw veggie trays, sliced in fresh salads, stir-fried, or cooked into nearly every imaginable dish.
 Sauteed along with onions, bell peppers are requisite ingredients in fajitas, Western omelettes, and sloppy Joes.
 Pico de gallo and salsa verde would be nothing without jalapeno peppers.
-And the beautiful part of peppers is that they’re one of the easiest plants to grow in a patio container or directly in the ground.
+But the best part?
+Pepper are one of the easiest plants to grow in a patio container or directly in the ground.

 Stuffed bell peppers are great with ground beef, cheese, or chopped mixed vegetables combined with bread crumbs.
 Marinated peppers in vinegar, salt, sugar and water are a delicious wintertime appetizer.
 And, roasted peppers fresh off the grill are among summer’s best offerings.